ozaner/ozanerhansha.github.io-OLD/_posts/other/00-0-0-metaphysical-nightmare.md

 <!--more-->

-"Alright," you might say, "maybe humanity and jealousy are too lofty to state objectively, but can't cats be formally defined?"
-Surely a cat has a particular genome that defines it regardless of its outward appearance, right?
+"Alright," you might say, "maybe humanity and jealousy are too lofty to state objectively, but can't cats be formally defined?
+Surely a cat has a particular genome that defines it regardless of its outward appearance, right?"

 But in a world where cats evolved from another species via gradual mutations to individual base pairs in their DNA (not big leaps), where do we draw the line between cat and cave-cat, so to speak.

 Moreover is a picture of a cat a cat?
 It certainly represents the notion of a cat, but it doesn't exactly have genetic material.
 Plus, there is no formal way to tell whether a given picture is of a cat or not.
 No formula, no physical law of cats.
 We can tell a cat, real or drawn, from another animal using our *intuition*, whatever that is.